chanzuckerberg/idseq-cli/README.md

 ### (Optional) Upload samples in bulk mode by specifying a folder:

 `idseq -e YOUR_EMAIL -t YOUR_TOKEN -p'Your Project Name' \
---bulk /path/to/your/folder --host-genome-name 'Human'`
+--bulk /path/to/your/folder`

 Edit the command in this text box and copy-and-paste:

-`idseq -e YOUR_EMAIL -t YOUR_TOKEN -p 'Your Project Name' --bulk . --host-genome-name 'Human'`
+`idseq -e YOUR_EMAIL -t YOUR_TOKEN -p 'Your Project Name' --bulk .`
 - The '.' refers to the current folder in your terminal.
 The program will try to auto-detect files in the folder.